 Kansas City Chiefs are a professional American football team based in Kansas City, Missouri.
 The team was founded in 1960.
 Chiefs compete in the National Football League (NFL) as a member club of the league’s American Football Conference (AFC) West division.
 The team is a charter member of the American Football League (AFL).

-This franchise embarked upon a competitive career being named Dallas Texans just like the worst club in American football history.
+This franchise embarked upon a competitive career named Dallas Texans, just like the worst club in American football history.
 However, in time, its founder, businessman Lamar Hunt moved the players to another place.
-This milestone event happened on May 22, 1963 courtesy of Roe Bartle.
+This milestone event happened on May 22, 1963, courtesy of Roe Bartle.

 He was a mayor of Kansas City and had been persuading Lamar to do it for a while.
-Bartle promised to triple the franchise’s season ticket sales and expand the seating capacity of Municipal Stadium to accommodate the team.
+Bartle promised to triple the franchise’s season ticket sales and expand the Municipal Stadium seating capacity to accommodate the team.
 He suggested it because he wanted to get a member club of the NFL and enhance his prestige.

 In 4 days after relocation, the team was renamed even though Hunt and head coach Hank Stram initially planned to retain the Texans name.
 They thought it was important because Native Americans initially lived in this area.
 Nevertheless, the majority chose differently.
 There were several options – Mules, Royals, Stars, Chief.
 And they chose the last one.
 The club was named in honor of Kansas Mayor Roe Bartle’s nickname Chief.

 The founder and first owner of Kansas City Chiefs is a businessman Lamar Hunt.
 He owned the franchise until he died (from 1960 to 2006).
 Upon Hunt’s death, his son Clark was named the chairman of the Kansas City Chiefs.